 Figure 8.
 Discontinuities by wire.
-The discontinuities are generated by each pair distance/wire-quantities: 25 mm/1, 45 mm/2, 80 mm/3 and 100 mm/1.
+The discontinuities were generated by each pair distance/wire-quantities: 25mm/1, 45mm/2, 80mm/3 and 100mm/1.

 The alarm response depicts several hits along the weld bead.
-For the discontinuities ii and iii the system has success and additionally detect a extrusion discontinuity.
+For the discontinuities ii and iii the system had success and additionally detected an extrusion discontinuity.
 This extrusion in the weld bead is caused by the interaction between the weld pool and an additional wire material.